- 1. What is open enrollment?

 While on the federal or state site, you enter information, such as where you live, your household income and the number of people in the household.
 The site provides you with plan choices and cost estimates for the plans.
 Those cost estimates will include any potential cost-reducing subsidies that can reduce the cost of your coverage.

-People with income up to 150% of the federal poverty level ($20,385 for a single person, $34,545 for a family of three) can sign up for marketplace coverage every month.
+People with income up to 150% of the federal poverty level ($20,385 for a single person, $34,545 for a family of three) can sign up for marketplace coverage at any time.
 The Centers for Medicare and Medicaid Services estimates that about one-third of marketplace plan members will qualify for this monthly special enrollment period.

 Your employer will also grant you a special enrollment period with a qualifying life event.
 Check with your HR department for details.